 The spine and it’s surrounding muscles , ligaments and tendons are all intended to move freely, and any limitations will make you more prone to injury.

-Alternatively I would recommend a Video/DVD/Book program called ‘The Stretching Handbook‘ This program details over 100 different stretches and flexibility exercises and offers real value for money.
+Alternatively I would recommend a great stretching program from Injury Fix This program details over 100 different stretches and flexibility exercises and offers real value for money.
 Details of the website can be found by following the link below.

 How To Treat Sciatica – Physical Therapy There are many forms of physical therapy such as Physiotherapy, Chiropractic, Osteopathy and Deep Tissue Massage.

 Each of the treatments have there own benefits and results vary from person to person.
 Your medical practitioner will advise which of these treatments he or she thinks will be more beneficial for your particular dysfunction, however, the treatment can be expensive if you are funding yourself.